csae1152/farmdiagnostics/README.md

 Farmdiagnostics

-New retinal image analysing framework.
+New retinal image analysing framework for faster analysing.